flaf/miscellaneous/puppet4/production/modules/network/README.md

-In the `entries` parameter, if an address begins with `@@`, the host entry will be exported with the tag given by the `from_tag` parameter and the host will retrieves all the hosts entries from the `from_tag` tag.
+In the `entries` parameter, if an address begins with `@@`, the host entry will be exported with the tag given by the `from_tag` parameter and the host will retrieve all the hosts entries from the `from_tag` tag.

-The default values of these parameters will be retrieved from the `hosts` entry in hiera or in the `environment.conf` **if it exists**.
+The default values of these two parameters will be retrieved from the `hosts` entry in hiera or in the `environment.conf` **if it exists**.
 Here is an example of `hosts` entry which matches with the call of the class above: